AtikulSoftware/Google-Play-App-Information-Request/README.md

 > Did somebody register this developer account on your behalf?
 If so, please explain why. *
 ```
-No, this developer account was created and is managed directly by us.
-Our team controls all the aspects of this account, from app development to its submission, as well as the management of updates and user feedback.
-We believe in maintaining complete transparency and direct management over all processes to ensure our apps meet the highest standards of quality, security, and user satisfaction.
+No, this developer account was created and is directly managed by me.
+I am responsible for all aspects, including app development, submission, updates, and handling user feedback.
+I believe in maintaining complete transparency and take direct control over all processes to ensure that my apps consistently meet the highest standards of quality, security, and user satisfaction.
 ```
 <br>